 - The area around Pine Hill contains some of the oldest existing plantings of the Arboretum, dating from 1922 when it first opened.
 Here you'll find stately pines with snow covered boughs that can be enjoyed for their natural beauty In late winter.
 Return in early spring to look for great horned owls who have commandeered other birds' nests in which to raise their fluff-headed young.

 - Sit quietly beside Lake Marmo (named after Joy Morton's wife, Margaret Morton) for peaceful reflection or great bird watching.
 Raptors can be seen in the treetops over the water.
-Waterfowl also come here, and as you continue on Main Trail Loop 2 to Joy Path, keep your eye out for colorful birds like Scarlet Tanagers by the oak savannah.
+Waterfowl also come here, and as you continue on Main Trail Loop 2 to Joy Path, keep your eye out for colorful birds like Scarlet Tanagers by the oak savanna.